 The knowledge base of the Vocational Rehabilitation profession is divided into a number of domains which reflect major areas of knowledge.
-These domains were constructed by examining the field and other similar professional designations (e.g., CCRC, CDMP, RRP, etc.).
+These domains were constructed by examining the field and other similar professional designations (e.g., CCRC, CDMP, RTWDM, etc.).

 Core Competencies – Domains of Learning

 This is a fairly large and complex domain in that it contains the foundational information of the profession.
 It includes such topics as: history of vocational rehabilitation profession, models of vocational rehabilitation, the value of vocational rehabilitation (e.g., why do it), legal foundation, other professions which provide services to vocational rehabilitation professionals, legal implications (e.g., expert witness), etc.

 2. Aspects of Disabilities:

 The VR professional needs to have a clear understanding of the wide range of disabilities and their implications: work related injuries / illness, non-work related injuries / illnesses, congenital disabilities, physical disabilities, psychological disabilities, preventative approaches, trends in disabilities (e.g.. rise of psychological disabilities), etc.